vojtechsanda/github-profile-finder/README.md

 **DO NOT FORK this repository**

-Create your own **private** repository, and invite @grygy, @jan-ondruch as collaborators.
+Create your own **private** repository, and invite @grygy, @jan-ondruch, and @konecnaz as collaborators.
 Then add the solution there.
 ## Bonus (don't need to be in the below specific order)

 - Deal with errors coming from the backend